-The big red brick building in Mallory Square has been called the U.S. Custom House, but customs operations only formed part of what transpired inside its walls
+The big red brick building towering over Mallory Square and the Key West waterfront is known as the Custom House, but customs operations only formed part of what transpired inside its walls

 A Strategic Island

 Key West, along with Florida, became a United States territory after the ratification of the Adams-Onis Treaty with Spain in 1821.
 In January 1822, Alabama businessman John Simonton purchased the island for $2,000 due to its strategic location at the entrance to the Gulf of Mexico.
 Geographically, Key West is situated 128 miles southwest of mainland Florida and 90 miles north of Cuba.
 Its close proximity to trade routes connecting major ports in the United States, the Caribbean and the Americas made Key West an ideal destination for business entrepreneurs such as Simonton, as well as the U.S. military.

 Salvaging, importing and exporting, fishing, sponging and eventually cigar manufacturing formed the backbone of Key West’s 19th century economy.
 As a result, the island’s population grew rapidly.
 When the island was initially settled, there were roughly 500 inhabitants, increasing to 5,675 by 1870, which more than tripled during the next two decades, reaching 18,080 by 1890.
 This made Key West the most populated city in all of Florida.

 Early Customs Operations